takeshixx/sstp-tools/README.md

 ### Nmap Scripts

-#### sstp-discover.nse
+#### sstp-info.nse
-This script can be used to check if SSTP is supported on a given host (checks only port 443).
+This script can be used to check if SSTP is supported on a given host.

 Sample output:
 ```